 The market for surveillance, reconnaissance and target designation systems is constantly evolving, following in the wake of customers' needs: there is an intense struggle with weight, resolution is increasing, their functionality is expanding, various subsystems are added, for example, long-range laser pointers.
 Although the need for sighting systems is growing around the world, Asia is considered one of the most promising markets, where large investments will be made in the next 3-5 years in the modernization of soldiers' equipment.
 This article is not intended to replace a complete catalog, it only describes the latest products in this area, to facilitate comparison, the main data are summarized in tables.

 Safran Electronics & Defense and its Swiss subsidiary Safran-Vectronix AG offer several systems with cooled and uncooled sensors.
-Safran has developed the JIM product line, the top product of which is the JIM HR chilled unit, while the uncooled unit is designated JIM UC.
+Safran has developed the JIM line of devices, the top product of which is the JIM HR chilled unit, while the uncooled unit has been designated the JIM UC.
 Sagem designers have also created a lightweight and compact, easy-to-use JIM Compact system.
 A modular long-range system that easily integrates into a digital architecture hit the market in 2016.
 The device, the matrix of which takes 3 minutes to cool, has a detection range of a person and a vehicle of more than 7 km and 10 km, respectively.
-Night and day color TV channels have the same field of view, wide 13,5 ° and narrow 4,5 °.
-The third channel is based on a low-light camera with a wide 6,2 ° field of view and a narrow 4,5 ° field of view.
+Night and color daytime TV channels have the same field of view, 13,5 ° wide and 4,5 ° narrow.
+The third channel is based on a low light camera with a wide 6,2 ° field of view and a narrow 4,5 ° field of view.
 The device has a built-in laser rangefinder with a range of 12 km.
 The JIM Compact device is equipped with continuous electronic magnification 1x-4x, image stabilization modes, multi-mode image alignment, as well as “laser spot observation” (the ability to observe a laser spot with a thermal imaging camera when the target is illuminated with a laser designator).
 Compared to previous systems, its weight and volume have been reduced by at least 40%, this result is also achieved by reducing the weight of the battery in half while maintaining the operating time.
-Recently, another optional mode has been added, called TELD (Tireur d'Elite Longue Distance - long range sniper).
-TELD, developed in collaboration with the French command of the special operations forces, measures the distance to the target and according to the firing table based on the type weapons and ammunition calculates the amendments, displaying them on the display.
+Recently, another optional mode was added, called TELD (Tireur d'Elite Longue Distance - long-range sniper).
+TELD, developed in collaboration with the French Special Operations Forces Command, measures the distance to the target and according to the firing table based on the type weapons and ammunition calculates the amendments, displaying them on the display.
 According to Safran, the TELD device increases the probability of hitting a moving target on the first shot from 20% to 90% (results for 10 shots fired by trainee snipers at a target moving at 8 km / h from a distance of 400 meters).
 An existing JIM Compact can be easily retrofitted with TELD via software upgrade.
 In addition to the ability to capture and store photos and videos, the JIM Compact has analog and digital video output and can optionally be equipped with wireless Bluetooth and Wi-Fi.

 The Moskito, developed by Safran-Vectronix AG, is arguably the smallest and lightest device for 5/3 surveillance and positioning.
 It boasts a 5x daytime optical channel and a 10x nighttime channel based on the Photonis XR-6 image intensifier, and its laser rangefinder can measure distances up to 6,25 km.
 In order to achieve a higher level system, Vectronix replaced the brightness amplification channel with an uncooled thermal channel, giving birth to the Moskito TI instrument.
 It features a 12x daylight optical channel and a CMOS low-light channel, both with a 1 ° field of view, while the thermal channel has a XNUMX ° field of view.
 A GPS receiver as well as an eye-safe Class XNUMX laser pointer are optional.